HaveFunTrading/bcast/README.md

 ```

 This also means that messages are consumed in a 'lazy' way with the `read` operation delayed until it is required.
 As a
-result it is possible to `clone` each `Message`.
+result, it is possible to `clone` each `Message`.
 This approach is particularly useful if it's desired to delay
 actual consumption of messages (e.g. when we want to combine and expose data from various sources to the application in
 a single step).